AIMUrban/ROAM/README.md

 This is the **PyTorch implementation** of [**Beyond Routines: Adaptive Mobility Prediction via Sequential-Relational Fusion**](https://doi.org/10.1145/3770854.3780268).

 ### Datasets
+> Note (for reproducibility): In this repository release, we merge the original `train` and `val` splits and provide them as a single file `train.npy` to make it easier to run the code out-of-the-box.
+The test split remains unchanged.

 For access to **raw datasets**, please refer to the [Humob Challenge 2024](https://wp.nyu.edu/humobchallenge2024/).
 Follow the instructions on their website for data access and usage policies.